 For the WSCs the Summary of Training Leveraged Resources form also needs to be completed for training leveraged resources.
 As with invoices, one version of each form (training and non-training) needs to be completed for the Adult funding stream and one needs to be completed for the Dislocated Worker funding stream.
 This equates to four (4) possible leveraged resource forms that WSCs need to submit each month.
 Monthly Invoices are due to the Financial Management Division (FMD) no later than the 15th of the month for expenses incurred in the prior month.
 Contractors must include leveraged resources forms with their expenditure reports, both of which are due the 15th of each month.
 Two copies of each form need to be submitted each month, including for months where no new leveraged resources were utilized.
-One copy of each form needs to be submitted to FMD, and one copy of each form needs to be submitted to an agency's assigned budget/program analyst.
+One copy of each form needs to be submitted to an agency's assigned budget/program analyst.
 FMD does allow invoices to be e-mailed prior to the actual signed copy submission, so if e-mailing FMD, an agency must copy their analyst.
-When the agency submits hard copies, one copy must also be sent to the analyst.
+When the agency submits hard copies, one copy must also be sent to the assigned Budget analyst.